 If you are using the trial edition of Team Foundation Server and your evaluation period expires or you are ready to upgrade to the full edition, you need to change the product key information to upgrade from the trial to the full edition.
 For more information, see this topic: Locate or Change the Product Key for Team Foundation Server.

-The process for upgrading a TFS farm changes with update 2 of TFS 2012.
-If you have a scaled-out deployment of TFS you want to upgrade, you should do one of the following processes, based on the version of the product you’re upgrading from.
+If you have a scaled-out deployment of TFS application tiers that you want to upgrade, you should do one of the following processes, based on the version of the product you’re upgrading from.

 Your TFS farm is TFS 2010: Uninstall Team Foundation Server 2010 from each application tier.
 After all previous versions have been uninstalled, install TFS 2012 on one of the application tiers and run the upgrade as you would for a standalone deployment.
 Select any application tier in the farm that you like; it doesn’t matter.
 After the upgrade completes, use the Add an Application Tier wizard to install Team Foundation Server 2012 on the remaining application tiers.
 This reassembles the farm and completes the farm upgrade.

-Your TFS farm is TFS 2012: Quiesce every application tier in the farm.
-After all previous versions have been quiesced, install TFS 2012 on one of the application tiers (without uninstalling the previous version of TFS 2012) and run the upgrade as you would for a standalone deployment.
+Your TFS farm is TFS 2012 or TFS 2013: Quiesce every application tier in the farm.
+After all previous versions have been quiesced, install TFS 2013 on one of the application tiers (without uninstalling the previous version of TFS) and run the upgrade as you would for a standalone deployment.
 Select any application tier in the farm that you like; it doesn’t matter.
-After the upgrade completes, use the Add an Application Tier wizard to install Team Foundation Server 2012 (without uninstalling the previous version of TFS 2012) on the remaining application tiers.
+After the upgrade completes, use the Add an Application Tier wizard to install Team Foundation Server 2013 (without uninstalling the previous version of TFS) on the remaining application tiers.
 This reassembles the farm and completes the farm upgrade.